alami/aws-cdk-nodejs-back/README.md

 ## Tasks 10.
 Backend For Frontend
 ### Task 10.1

-    Create a new service called bff-service at the same level as Product Service and Import Service.
+    Created a new service called bff-service at the same level as Product Service and Import Service.
 The backend project structure should look like this: backend-repository
             product-service
             import-service
             bff-service

-    Create an application in this folder, that listens for all requests and redirects those requests to the appropriate services based on variables provided by the .env file.
+    Created an application in this folder, that listens for all requests and redirects those requests to the appropriate services based on variables provided by the .env file.

     Here's the workflow example that BFF Service should support: